What is my login and password?

-NOTE: If your User Name duplicates that of a previously-enrolled student, the birth day portion of the number will be incremented until a unique user name is assigned to your account.
-So, if there are two students named Frederick Last, both born on June 15th, the User Name for the first one would be “flast0615.”
-The second would be “flast0616.”
+Note: If your user name duplicates that of a previously enrolled student, the birth day portion of the number will be incremented until a unique user name is assigned to your account.
+So, if there are two students named Frederick Last, both born on June 15, the user name for the first one would be flast0615.
+The second would be flast0616.

-If you are still experiencing trouble, contact the Help Desk.
+If you are experiencing trouble, contact the Help Desk.

-Web-based or Web-enabled courses may be more convenient for a student with a busy work, travel, home or class schedule.
-They may also be more convenient for students who have problems with transportation or child care arrangements.
+Web-based or web-enabled courses may be more convenient for a student with a busy work, travel, home or class schedule, or for students who have problems with transportation or child care arrangements.
 If you have time to devote to a class, but cannot commit to a specific day, time and location, you may want to consider one of our online options.
-Some students also enjoy the interaction benefits online such as being able to communicate anytime, anyplace with other members of the class.
+Some students also enjoy online interaction benefits such as being able to communicate anytime, anyplace with other members of the class.

 Microsoft provides free viewers for its products.
 These viewers allow you to open and print the file.

 Typically, the answer is no. However, you will be required to log in several times per week at hours that are convenient to you.
 Your instructor may also identify specific login requirements.
 Online courses do not take less time than traditional classes, but the time you choose is more flexible.
-Web 4 courses may have specific day/time login requirements.
-These day/time commitments are available when you sign up for the class.
+Web 4 courses may have specific day/time login requirements you’ll know when you sign up for the class.